Decorative fireplaces are an easy and

-Electric fireplace heaters are rated at 1,500 watts (5120 Btus) and are designed to heat
+Electric fireplace heaters are rated at 1,500 watts (5120 Btus) and will heat

 How much does it cost to operate a decorative fireplace?

-you multiply 1.5 x $0.107 per kilowatt hour (the average price for electricity in the United
+hour.
+When you multiply 1.5 x $0.12 per kilowatt hour (the average price for

-States), the resulting cost to operate is 16 cents per hour.
+electricity in the U.S.), the resulting cost to operate is 18 cents per hour.

-A can of gel costs around $3 (refills are less) and burns for around 3 hours.
-Two cans of
+A 7 ounce can of gel costs around $3 and burns for 2-3 hours.
+So the cost to

 Decorative Fireplaces: Gel vs Electric